 Toddlers of 18 months are on the cusp of wanting to be more independent and defiant… so it is hugely important to keep them on track with regards to structure and routine and teaching them how to share and be kind!

-At this stage you need to choose the correct activities that will compliment and stimulate both their physical, mental and social development.
+At this stage, you need to choose the correct activities that will complement and stimulate both their physical, mental and social development.

 One last thing before we dive into the activities…